 While the main forms of treatment for rheumatoid arthritis (RA) continue to be medications (especially disease-modifying anti-rheumatic drugs, or DMARDs) and physical therapy, many people with RA also turn to complementary or alternative therapies to help manage their symptoms.1

-Complementary and Alternative Medicine (CAM), a collection of medical interventions or treatments that lie beyond the scope of allopathic or mainstream Western medicine, have become more widely accepted.
-CAM services are provided by specialists who have been trained in different treatment modalities not typically covered in medical school.
+Complementary and alternative medicine (CAM) includes a wide variety of medical interventions or treatments that currently lie beyond the scope of mainstream Western medicine.
+CAM services are generally provided by specialists who have been trained in different treatment modalities not typically covered in medical school.
 Practitioners of CAM modalities may or may not be certified in their area of expertise.
-Most CAM treatments have not been systematically evaluated in randomized, controlled clinical trials (RCTs).
-Therefore, it is often difficult to determine the effectiveness and safety of some CAM treatments.
-Examples of CAM modalities which have gained wide social acceptance include yoga, herbal supplements, acupuncture, meditation, and chiropractic care.
+Many CAM treatments have not been systematically evaluated in randomized, controlled clinical trials, and that can make it difficult to determine the effectiveness and safety of some CAM treatments.

 What do the terms ‘complementary’ and ‘alternative’ refer to?

-CAM approaches can be divided into two broad groups, those that are complementary, or used alongside conventional medical treatments, and those that are alternative, or used instead of conventional treatments.
+CAM approaches can be divided into two broad groups: those that are complementary, or used alongside conventional medical treatments, and those that are alternative, or used instead of conventional treatments.
 Some complementary approaches, such as dietary interventions, are commonly recommended by physicians to promote general health in complement to prescribed medications or treatments.
-Alternative approaches, which replace conventional medicine, are less common in the US and have not been rigorously studied.
-Integrative medicine is another term which refers to treatments provided by physicians or medical centers that combine allopathic and alternative or complementary medicine.
-As healthcare evolves, the distinction between different categories of care begins to blur.
+Alternative approaches, which replace conventional medicine, are less common in the U.S. and often have not been rigorously studied.
+Integrative medicine is another term which refers to a combination of traditional and alternative or complementary medicine.

 Importance of letting your doctor know about CAMs